AdityaLF/Discord-Stats-Bot/README.md

 ### 4.

-Replace 'YOUR_BOT_TOKEN' with your actual bot token
+Replace 'YOUR_BOT_TOKEN_HERE' with your actual bot token
 ```bash
 YOUR_BOT_TOKEN = 'YOUR_BOT_TOKEN_HERE'
 ```